Reasons to bank sperm

 - Have you had a recent sperm test or would you like to book one?

 We can’t stress enough how important it is that you keep in touch with us and answer any correspondence.
 Because it is against the law to store sperm without a valid consent, we have a legal duty to ensure all our records are up to date.
-In the worse-case scenario, some patient-samples have been disposed of because the patient failed to respond.
-For this reason we are very grateful for you returning our letters and keeping us informed with your latest address details.
+In the worse-case scenario, some patient samples have been disposed of because the patient failed to respond.
+For this reason we are very grateful for you responding to our letters and keeping us informed with your latest address/contact details.

-If you are at all concerned about your samples in storage, please don’t hesitate to contact our laboratory team on: [email protected]
+If you are at all concerned about samples you have in storage, or the consent forms you completed at the time of storage, please don’t hesitate to contact our laboratory team on: [email protected]